 Do not even attempt to curb your desires without understanding their intrinsic nature first.
 They will go away automatically in due course with either pure bhakti or right meditation; a combination of both will set you free in no time.

-Do not abandon external worship till you discover the inner one.
+Do not abandon external worship until you discover the inner one.
 Let the truth unfold steadily.
 When you continue to tread the path with grace, resolve, and reverence, never foregoing truth, mercy, forgiveness, and compassion, you will certainly come to grace.
 I have no doubts about that.

 Between slog and sloth, equidistant from indulgence and immolation, there lies the wondrous path of devotional service.